Pittsburgh Synagogue Hires Armed Guards to Open for Sunday School After Shooting

 Leaders of a Pittsburgh synagogue less than a mile from Tree of Life Congregation are refusing to let Saturday's tragic shooting stop them from practicing their faith.

-Temple Sinai will be open for Sunday school services – one day after 11 people were killed by a gunman during services in the close-knit Squirrel Hill neighborhood, which is the historic center of Pittsburgh’s Jewish community.
+Temple Sinai will be open for Sunday Hebrew school services – one day after 11 people were killed by a gunman during services in the close-knit Squirrel Hill neighborhood, which is the historic center of Pittsburgh's Jewish community.

 However, Drew Barkley, Temple Sinai's executive director at Temple Sinai, said he will be taking new precautions after the tragedy at Tree of Life.